XRPLF/xrpl.js/docs/index.md

 keypair | object | *Optional* The private and public key of the account that is initiating the transaction.
 (This field cannot be used with secret).
 *keypair.* privateKey | privateKey | The uppercase hexadecimal representation of the secp256k1 or Ed25519 private key.
-*keypair.* publicKey | publicKey | The uppercase hexadecimal representation of the secp256k1 or Ed25519 public key. options | object | *Optional* Options that control the type of signature that will be generated.
+*keypair.* publicKey | publicKey | The uppercase hexadecimal representation of the secp256k1 or Ed25519 public key. options | object | *Optional* Options that control the type of signature to create.
 *options.* signAs | [address](#address) | *Optional* The account that the signature should count for in multisigning. secret | secret string | *Optional* The secret of the account that is initiating the transaction.
 (This field cannot be used with keypair).

-When this method is used for multisigning, the `options` parameter is required.
-See the multisigning example in this section for more details.
+When this method is used for multi-signing, the `options` parameter is required.
+See the multi-signing example in this section for more details.

 ### Return Value